 Under California law, "[e]very teacher shall enforce the course of study, . . . and the rules and regulations prescribed for schools."
 Educ.
 Code § 44805.
-California law requires every public school teacher to hold pupils to a strict account for their classroom behavior and their conduct on the way to and from school, on the playgrounds, or during recess.
+California law requires every public-school teacher to hold pupils to a strict account for their classroom behavior and their conduct on the way to and from school, on the playgrounds, or during recess.
 Educ.
 Code § 44807.
-Teachers are not responsible or liable for the conduct or safety of pupils while they are
+Teachers are not responsible or liable for the conduct or safety of pupils while they are not on school property, unless the teacher has undertaken to provide transportation to and from school, or undertaken school activity off the campus, or otherwise assumed responsibility or liability, or has failed to exercise reasonable care.
+Educ.
+Code §§ 44808, 87706.4

 1 Educ.
 Code § 44807.
 See, e.g., Phyllis P. v.
-Superior Court (1986) 183 Cal.App.3d 1193, 1196.
+Superior Court (1986) 183 Cal.
+App.3d 1193, 1196.